AngeloDotNet/NET8-SampleAuthJWT/README.md

 # NET8 - Sample Authentication with Token JWT

+About
-Template example that makes it easy to create endpoints for Microsoft Identity authentication with the JWT token.
+Example that simplifies the creation of endpoints for Microsoft Identity authentication with JWT token, developing with Minimal API (instead of controllers).

-This example was created using Marco Minerva's repositories as an example
+This template was created using Marco Minerva's repositories as an example

 - https://github.com/marcominerva/SimpleAuthentication
 - https://github.com/marcominerva/TwoFactorAuthenticationSample)